LesFerch/WallpaperSlideshow/README.md

  - The image wait time can be set individually for each monitor.
  - Wait times can range from 1 second to 100 hours.
  - Image folders are watched.
 New files get added to the slideshow.
 Deleted files are removed from the slideshow.
+ - The slideshow start image is randomly selected from the files in the image folder.
  - Any monitor can have a static image by pointing it to a folder with a single image.
  - Any monitor's wallpaper can be managed manually, or by another program, by pointing it to a folder with no images.
  - Keeps running when monitors are connected or disconnected.